 I love this description of me, because it tells a great story in a short space.
 And I’m both a storyteller, and short.

 I tell stories to change lives.
 Part creative director and brand marketing strategist, part writer and PR pro, I currently serve as vice president of marketing for Raise Your Hand Texas, a nonprofit, non-partisan public education advocacy organization based in Austin.
 The darbyDARNIT blog posts are my own musings and perspectives, and mine alone, unless otherwise indicated.

 I love politics and used bookstores, and I talk about bacon a lot so I don’t eat as much of it as I otherwise might.
 I hate clowns, olives, and quitter socks.

 A couple interesting things about me … as far as I know, I’m the only two-time winner of the USA Today Online Haiku Contest.
 And I once served as Haiku Laureate for TEDx The Woodlands.

-My career spans more than 20 years of nearly every marketing and communications discipline: public relations and advertising, public affairs and community relations, social media and grassroots organizing, issues/crisis management and copywriting.
+My career spans more than 20 years of nearly every marketing and communications discipline: brand strategy and creative direction, public relations and advertising, public affairs and community relations, social media and grassroots organizing, issues/crisis management and copywriting.
 I’ve worked on the agency and client sides, in the traditional and non-profit arenas, and have represented companies ranging from a premium sipping tequila brand to a specialty coffee roasting company to Fortune 50 oil & gas, chemical, and retail corporations to law firms and nonprofits.
 Every step of the way, I’ve served on charity and professional association boards of directors.